Example Features

 CropProphet was developed in 2008/2009 and was first used in a beta test to predict U.S. corn and soybean yields in 2009.
 We consider 2010 as the first year of “operational” CropProphet forecasts but have improved the model each year since then.

-What is being forecasted?
+What is CropProphet forecasting?

 We predict the final USDA yield and production numbers released early in each new year after the crop is grown and harvested.
 These “final” numbers are sometimes revised slightly in future years, and we update our historical data base accordingly.
 We consider the USDA as the “ground truth”, because the long historical record allows for statistical modeling.

-Are you forecasting the USDA monthly updated yield estimates?
+Is CropProphet forecasting the USDA monthly updated yield estimates?

 No. See above.